Space-Saver-Bookings/.github/profile/README.md

 ## Features

-### Admin Controls 🧑‍💼👩‍💼👨‍💼
+### Account System 🧑‍💻👩🏼‍💻
-- Create and manage 'spaces,' including naming individual rooms within them.
+- Users must create an account to log in and access the amazing features SpaceSaver has to offer.

-### Access Management 🎛️
+### Space Management 🎛️
-- Admin control to manage user access to different spaces.
+- Create and manage 'spaces,' including creating individual rooms within spaces.

-### Login & Calendar Integration 📆
+### User Access Management 🧑‍💼👩‍💼👨‍💼
-- Seamless login-based bookings with the option to sync with your favorite calendars.
+- Admin control to manage user access to different spaces & rooms.

-### Tablet Interface View 📺
+### Booking Management System 📆
-- Tablets located outside each room provide a simple timer view of available 'for'/'from' times.
+- Seamless bookings within the app with an integrated calendar.

-### Tablet Interface PIN Bookings 📍
+### Dashboard 💻
-- Individual pin-based access for immediate room bookings, ensuring a hassle-free experience.
+- User-friendly dashboard serving as the central hub for all users and admins using SpaceSaver.